scala/docs.scala-lang/_overviews/scala3-migration/tooling-syntax-rewriting.md

 > The `-indent` option does not work on the classic control structures.
 > So make sure to run the two steps in the correct order.

-> Unfortunately, the compiler is not able to apply both steps at the same time: <del>`-indent -new-syntax -rewrite`</del>.
+> Unfortunately, the compiler is not able to apply both steps at the same time: `-indent -new-syntax -rewrite`.

 ### New Control Structures